 Add each of your Stripe products as a Subscription Plan using this UI.

 In local development, make sure that the "API IDs" you're using are from Stripe's Test Mode.

 In addition, Stripe communicates with applications using webhooks.
 In production, this is easy because the production application is publicly available to everyone.
 For local development, we use the Stripe CLI.

-invoke app.stripe in a separate terminal/tab, which should start a webhook
+poetry run task stripe in a separate terminal/tab, which should start a

-listener locally that listens to (test) webhook events from Stripe and relays
+webhook listener locally that listens to (test) webhook events from Stripe and

-After you've gone through the steps above, your application should be ready to accept payments from users and have them subscribed to Basic and Premium plans on your site!
+After you've gone through the steps above, your application should be ready to accept payments from users and have them subscribed to the subscription plans you've configured!